Jasper Danckaerts

-The diary journals the travels of Danckaerts and Peter Sluyter (1645, Wesel–1722), two emissaries of Friesland pietists known as Labadists, journeying to North America to find a location for the establishment of a community.
+The diary journals the travels of Danckaerts and Peter Sluyter (1645 in Wesel – 1722), two emissaries of Friesland pietists known as Labadists, journeying to North America to find a location for the establishment of a community.
 It is one of the earliest descriptions of the region that had been part of New Netherland, now New York, New Jersey and Delaware.
 Danckaerts and Sluyter eventually met Ephraim George Herman, the son of Augustine Herman, and he introduced them to his father in 1679.
 Initially Herman did not want to grant land to them, only permit their settlement, but in 1683, he conveyed a tract of 3,750 acres (15 km2) to them because of legal issues.
 The group established a colony, with Peter Sluyter as the principal administrator, but it was not very successful, not growing larger than 100 people.
 The settlement ceased to exist after 1720.